Join our student community

 The entries are judged by a panel of legal and animal welfare experts.

 We provide a prize for the winner and runners up in the form of book tokens, with the winning submission being published in the Journal of Animal Law.
-This offers students a great opportunity to get published in a peer-reviewed journal at an early stage in their career.
+This offers students a unique opportunity to get published in a peer-reviewed journal at an early stage in their career.